Year B: Second Sunday in Ordinary Time

 Discussion Questions:

-1. Jesus asked the disciples “what are you looking for?”
-How do you respond to this question?
+- Jesus asked the disciples “what are you looking for?”
+How do you respond to this question today?
 Can you explain what you are looking for?

-2. When the disciples ask Jesus where he is staying, he does not tell them, but instead invites them into a relationship.
-How have you been invited and come to know /experience Jesus on a personal relationship level?
-What does that look like in your life?
+- When the disciples ask Jesus where he is staying, he does not tell them, but instead invites them into a relationship.
+Where have you noticed personal invitations from Jesus recently?

-4. Being called, recognizing, following, and proclaiming to others, are all dimensions of discipleship.
-How are these taking shape or being enacted in your vocation as a disciple?
+- The dimensions of discipleship are: Being called, recognizing, following, then proclaiming to others.
+How are these being enacted in your vocation as a disciple?
+Which are most challenging for you?

 Biblical Context